-I am an Associate Professor of Philosophy and a Canada Research Chair (Tier 2) in Environment, Culture and Values.
+I am a Professor of Philosophy and a Canada Research Chair (Tier 2) in Environment, Culture and Values.
 My research lies in the philosophy of the life sciences, including the philosophy of biology and bioethics.
 Broadly speaking, my approach to philosophy is analytic and critically pro-science.
 It is also highly interdisciplinary; and, as a result, my work has been supported by grants from all three Canadian 'Tri-Council' agencies (CIHR, NSERC, and SSHRC).
 My publications and ongoing projects include philosophical questions pertaining to the following:

 - Scientific theory, practice, and policy — particularly ecological research, conservation efforts, and our interactions with nonhuman animals;

 - The structure of evolutionary biology and its implications for the study of cultural evolution — specifically, the insights available through studying songbird calls using agent-based computational modelling; and

 - International trade and access to health care resources, social justice, and exploitation — including the impact of migration of health care workers, international surrogacy markets, and the introduction of novel genetic technologies.

 In addition to scholarly research, I seek to contribute to the broader community.
 Current examples include: membership on a CIHR Institutional Advisory Board, membership on a Working Group of the Canadian Council on Animal Care (CCAC), and a partnership with Canada's Accredited Zoos and Aquariums (CAZA) through a conservation-focused training program 'ReNewZoo' (https://www.renewzoo.ca/).
 I am also one of the founding members of the Centre for Evolutionary Ecology and Ethical Conservation (CEEEC, pronounced 'seek') — a multi-disciplinary research centre housed at Laurentian. (http://www.ceeec.ca/)